leggedrobotics/urdf2robcogen/README.md

 ## Usage

-Three modes of operation are possible.
-The generated files are written into the directory where the executable was executed (i.e., the output of `pwd`).
+Two modes of operation are possible.

 ### A) Run as standalone application (plain URDF file)
 You must have a URDF description of your robot as a plaintext xml file.